-LifeLock offers proactive protection by monitoring credit applications in your name and file sharing networks that you use.
+LifeLock offers proactive identity theft protection by monitoring credit applications in your name and file sharing networks that you use.
 There are effectively three layers of protection: detect, alert and restore.
 The service looks for any suspicious activity during which your identity is used to obtain credit, loans or services under your name.
 The moment any potentially fraudulent activity is detected, you will be sent a notification by email, text or phone.
 LifeLock also operates a restore facility to help customers restore their identity should it ever be compromised.